kashifpk/ruid/README.md

 ## Length considerations

-The function uses current date and time to determine part of the random string.
+- The function uses current date and time to determine part of the random string.
 This has the advantage of ensuring fewer collisions at different timestamps but also means that a length of 6 would result in same token generated within the same second.
-A reasonable default length of 10 ensures more than 6 million tokens per second.
-Length below 6 is not supported.
+- A reasonable default length of 10 ensures more than 6 million tokens per second.
+- Length of 7 or less discards the datetime logic and just generates a random token.